mypalmike/zigNeHe/README.md

 Based largely on the C-based [glfw 2 NeHe tutorials by Joseph Redmon (pjreddie@)](https://github.com/pjreddie/NeHe-Tutorials-Using-GLFW) with updates for glfw 3.
 Other useful base material from [andrewrk/tetris](https://github.com/andrewrk/tetris).

-The build.zig files work on some versions of MacOS and FreeBSD, as well as Linux (tested on Debian 11 and Ubtuntu 22.04).
+The build.zig files work on some versions of MacOS and FreeBSD, as well as Linux (tested on Debian 11-12 and Ubuntu 22.04).
 With a little effort they should build on other OSes - contributions welcome.
 Some tweaking of build and c.zig files might be required to build on non-Linux machines.

 ## Requirements